Summer Reading Program

 Readers will be automatically entered into the prize drawing.
 Prize drawing tickets are virtual and do not need to be picked up at the library.

-Children and teens will earn a Book Buck for every 300 points they log, up to 1200 points.
+Children and teens will earn a Book Buck and a prize drawing ticket for every 300 points they log, up to 1,500 points.
 Book Bucks can be picked up at the second-floor summer reading table.

 Learn more about getting a library card here.